Hackathon In Honor of Autism Awareness Month

 From an app that shows peaceful scenes to help calm a child down from a sensory-overload to an app that sends an automatic message or phone call to a teen or adult with autism of a voice of someone they know and trust, the app ideas addressed many unmet needs in the autism community.
 Community voting (nearly 1,200 votes) narrowed the apps down to 12 winners in four categories: apps for those on the autism spectrum who are verbal, non-verbal, school-aged (K-12) and adults.

-In honor of Autism Awareness Month, AT&T and Autism Speaks are hosting an Autism Hackathon where developers will have 24 hours to 'hack' an autism app based on the ideas submitted.
-These developer teams will be vying for $20,000 in cash prizes for the winning apps.
+In honor of Autism Awareness Month, AT&T and Autism Speaks hosted an Autism Hackathon where developers had 24 hours to 'hack' an autism app based on the ideas submitted.
+These developer teams vied for $20,000 in cash prizes for the winning apps.

 12 App Idea Winners: